xgao28/PICCFSA/README.md

 ## File Structure

-The repo is structured as:
+The repo is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other/llm` contains details about LLM chat interactions.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.